2. PopEF file format

 tensor.
 All unique replicas and repeat

 blocks must be placed in one memory block.
-Single tensor shape may be
+A single tensor shape may be

 implicitly extended by two outer dimensions replication_factor